pydata/xarray/doc/user-guide/duckarrays.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The primary way to create an xarray object which wraps a numpy-like array is to pass that numpy-like array instance directly
 to the constructor of the xarray class.
-The page on xarray data structures shows how :py:class:`DataArray` and :py:class:`Dataset`
+The :ref:`page on xarray data structures <data structures>` shows how :py:class:`DataArray` and :py:class:`Dataset`
 both accept data in various forms through their ``data`` argument, but in fact this data can also be any wrappable numpy-like array.

 For example, we can wrap the sparse array we created earlier inside a new DataArray object: